UAE adopts ‘smart industry readiness index’

 The UAE announced on Tuesday the adoption of the Smart Industry Readiness Index (SIRI) to identify the level of technology adoption within industrial players.

-The Ministry of Industry and Advanced Technology (MoIAT) said in a statement that the index, recognised by the World Economic Forum as a global standard for Industry 4.0, “is an essential tool in the development of an accurate, customised roadmap for each company in order to successfully integrate advanced technologies to increase efficiency, reduce costs and increase the competitiveness of the production process”.
+The Ministry of Industry and Advanced Technology (MoIAT) said in a statement that the index, recognized by the World Economic Forum as a global standard for Industry 4.0, “is an essential tool in the development of an accurate, customized roadmap for each company in order to successfully integrate advanced technologies to increase efficiency, reduce costs and increase the competitiveness of the production process.”

 “The index will help companies understand their current digital maturity as well as contribute to increasing their awareness of 4IR applications.
 It also provides them with high-level recommendations to enable them to take the next step toward their digitalization journey.
 This index will drive the UAE’s manufacturing sector to start thinking of the benefit reaped from adopting industry 4.0 solutions in terms of efficiency and productivity,” said the ministry.